zenml-io/blog.zenml.io/_posts/2022-05-23-zenml-mlops-framework.md

 ZenML makes a stellar job of decoupling the ML pipeline code from the tooling and infrastructure required to run it.
-With ZenML, you can start experimenting with a local Stack from day one, and then gradually switch to using more production ready Stacks as your project grows and its requirements get more demanding.
+With ZenML, you can start experimenting with a local Stack from day one, and then gradually switch to using more elaborate Stack configurations that are fit for production, as your project grows and its requirements get more demanding.
 All this with nearly zero code changes!

 ### Representative Abstractions